 The System consists of the 27 kilometer Banadad trail, a single tracked intimate trail through the Boundary Waters Wilderness, and another 14 kilometers of trails taking off from the Banadad's eastern end.
 All the trails are single tracked.
 The Trail is centrally located along the 200-kilometer Gunflint Nordic Trails.
 The eastern end of the Banadad connects with the Central Gunflint Trails and at the western end skiers can ski into the Upper Gunflint Trail System.
 Trail access for the Eastern Trailhead is located along the Little Ollie Road.
 The Western Trailhead is off the Gunflint Trail, 1/4 mile south of the Loon Lake Public Landing.
 Other trail access is across Poplar Lake at the Swamp, Lizz and Mead Lake Portages.

 In the summer the Banadad Trail is an interesting hiking trail, providing you with a glimpse of what much of the interior of the Boundary Water (BWCA) looks like when not viewed from a Boundary Waters lake.

 While Nordic Skiing is normally considered an eco-friendly sport, the Gunflint Nordic Trails have taken this one step further.
 Many ago the Banadad Ski Trail became carbon neutral ski trails.

 Banadad's East End Trails

-This Geospatially enabled PDF, if downloaded, can be opened in Avenza Maps.
+These Geospatially enabled PDFs, if downloaded to a mobile device, can be opened in Avenza Maps (an App) .
 This will allow the user to navigate on the map while on the trail.